 Select topics in materials chemistry, focusing on chemical bonds, crystal chemistry, organic and polymeric materials, hybrid materials, surfaces and interfaces, self-assembly, electrochemistry, biomaterials, and bio-inspired materials synthesis.

-This course will teach theoretical background and practical applications of modern computational methods used to understand and design properties of advanced functional materials.
-Topics will include classical potentials and quantum first-principles energy models, density functional theory methods, Monte Carlo sampling and molecular dynamics simulations of phase transitions and free energies, fluctuations and transport properties, and machine learning approaches.
-Examples will be based on rational design of industrially relevant materials for energy conversion and storage, electronic and magnetic devices, and nanotechnology.
+This course covers theoretical background and practical applications of modern computational atomistic methods used to understand and design properties of advanced functional materials.
+Topics include interatomic potentials and quantum first-principles energy models, wave function and density functional theory methods, Monte Carlo sampling and molecular dynamics simulations of phase transitions and free energies, fluctuations and transport properties, and machine learning approaches.
+Methods are applied to study microscopic and quantum-level effects in materials for energy conversion and storage, molecules, soft materials, electronic devices, and low-dimensional materials.

 Lectures and laboratory instruction on transmission electron microscopy (TEM) and Cs corrected, aberration-correction microscopy and microanalysis.
 Lab classes include; diffraction, dark field imaging, X-ray spectroscopy, electron energy-loss spectroscopy, atomic imaging, materials sample preparation, polymers, and biological samples.